Puja of Nath Yogis

 Shiva is the Master of Yoga, the Lord, the first nath and the first Guru, who have given the teaching of yoga to humanity.
 For this reason, yogis commit to asceticism and meditate on the Highest Consciousness during this night.
-By reciting mantras of Shivaratri they glorify Shiva and express their gratitude to Guru Parampara.
+By reciting mantras of Shivaratri they focus on Shiva and glorify the great Lord of Yoga.

 It is very favorable for a practitioner to spend this night at the Guru’s ashram.
 On the day preceding the night of Shivaratri the practitioners should immerse into austerity: fast, tame his/her sensory desires and perform cleansing practices.

 A nighttime meditation and rituals of worship and sacrifice take place at the ashram during the night of Shivaratri.
 People, who come to the ashram, sacrifice symbols of causal, subtle and physical body, i.e. flowers, fruit, incense, candles and a monetary offering.
 Throughout the night, until the Sunrise, practitioners try to maintain alertness, control the sleepiness, distractions and inertia.
 The sadhana of this intense period accelerates elimination of impurities of consciousness, strengthens will power and determination, and influences the future development of a yoga practitioner.

 In the yogic tradition, Navaratri (in Sanskrit, नव nava – nine, रात्री rātrī – nights) is an intense period of asceticism, meditation and retreat.
 Navaratri lasts for nine days and nine nights.
 The tenth day symbolizes the triumph of good over evil.